Founder & Chief Creative Officer

 MONISHA BAJAJ, PH.D.

-PROFESSOR OF INTERNATIONAL & COMPARATIVE EDUCATION, UNIVERSITY OF SAN FRANCISCO
+PROFESSOR OF INTERNATIONAL & MULTICULTURAL EDUCATION, UNIVERSITY OF SAN FRANCISCO

 MULTI-GRAMMY NOMINATED DRUMMER AND COMPOSER